 These birds were known as Marandaise fowl.

-The Standard Black Copper Maran available today is the resulting offspring of many breeds of chicken, including the Brahmas, Gatinais, Coucou de Rennes, Croad Langshan, and Coucou de Malines.
+The Standard Black Copper Maran available today is the resulting offspring of many breeds of chicken, including the Brahmas aka the king of chickens, Gatinais, Coucou de Rennes, Croad Langshan, and Coucou de Malines.

 Black Copper Marans rose in popularity in France initially due to their sought after deep chocolate eggs.